rambasnet/NodeJS/README.md

 # Introduction to JavaScript(JS)/ECMAScript (ES 6) and NodeJS using Jupyter Notebooks

 ## Who can use these notebooks

 ### Coding Instructors

-We've used these notebooks in Web2 (Web Page Design 2) course at Colorado Mesa University since Fall 2018.
+We've used these notebooks in Web2 (Web Page Design 2) and Advanced Programming: Python courses at Colorado Mesa University.
 Instructors can pick and choose chapters and spend adequte time based on students skill level.
 In Web2 prior programming experiece is not a prerequisite, though it always helps to quickly cover the concepts and focus on syntax and language esoteric of JavaScript.
 If the focus of the course is just to teach JavaScript at a beginnging programming level, one may skip chapters that may not be typically introduced at that level such as Chapter 13 and above.

 ### Self learners